mbourgey/EBI_cancer_workshop_CNV/README.md

 **what stands out from these graphs ?** [solution](solutions/__rawPlot.md)

-### Segmenetation of LRR and BAF signal
+### Filtering and segmentation of LRR and BAF signal
-The next step allows to perform the segmentation of both LRR and BAF signal.
+The next step filter out SNPs which are found to be homozygous for both tumor and normal. it also allows to perform the segmentation of both LRR and BAF signal.
 The main points of this segmentation is estimate a models of segmentation that should fit between the 2 signals

 ```{.R}
 ascat.seg = ascat.aspcf(ascat.bc)